thomasrzhao/ANEWrappers/README.md

 [byteArray releaseByteArray];
 ```

-You can, however, acquire multiple ByteArray or BitmapData objects (but not both at the same time), as long as you don't call any other ANE methods in between.
+You can, however, acquire multiple ByteArray or BitmapData objects (but not both kinds at the same time), as long as you don't call any other ANE methods in between.
 So this is legal:

 ```objective-c
 //Must create the objects BEFORE acquiring any locks